likelet/RscriptCollection/README.md

 Fork this repo, then add/modify contents according to the [structure](#project-structure).

 For scripts with data, you should create a **new folder** then place them in.
-For single scripts, just live it alone.
+For single script, just leave it alone.